J.D., Columbia Law School

 Health Law and Policy

 Jonathan Todres, professor of law, researches and writes on a range of issues related to children’s rights and child well-being.
-Todres’ research focuses on child trafficking and related forms of exploitation, the law’s response to violence against children, economic and social rights issues, legal and cultural constructs of childhood, and human rights in children’s literature.
+Todres has published extensively on a range of topics including child trafficking, the implementation of children’s rights law, human rights and the social determinants of health, legal and cultural constructs of childhood, and human rights in children’s literature.
 He co-authored a book, Human Rights in Children’s Literature: Imagination and the Narrative of Law, published by Oxford University Press in 2016.
 Todres was a Fulbright Scholar in residence at University College Cork in Ireland (Spring 2018).